sysesc/galaxy_book_s_driver_pack/README.md

 Dism /Unmount-Image /MountDir:C:\mount\install /Commit
 ```

+### You are done

 ### (optional) Do the above steps just with install.wim again, but now using index 1
 index 2 is the windows installer.
 index 1 is the WinPE enviroment.
 ```
 Dism /Mount-Image /ImageFile:"D:\sources\boot.wim" /Index:1 /MountDir:C:\mount\boot